Cornutum/tcases/tcases-openapi/Running-Api-Test-Cases.md

   1. :x: The expected response outputs

 One of the most complicated parts is #3.
-But Tcases for OpenAPI can automatically generate random request input values, including valid values that satisfy the requirements of the OpenAPI spec as well as invalid values that test API error handling.
+But Tcases for OpenAPI can automatically generate random request input values, including valid values that satisfy the requirements of the OpenAPI definition as well as invalid values that test API error handling.
 To learn how this works, see [*Generating request inputs*](#generating-request-inputs) below.

 For parts #1 and #2, there are lots of choices to make.
 There are many different ways to construct an executable test